-- 1. Contact with water or excessive moisture can cause an electrical malfunction.
+- Contact with water or excessive moisture can cause an electrical malfunction.
 The frame, motors and other chair parts are not water-tight and may rust or corrode from the inside.
-To avoid a chair failure: - •Minimize exposure of your chair to a rain storm or very wet conditions. - •Never take your chair into a shower, tub, pool or sauna. - •Do not use your chair in fresh or salt water (such as at the edge of a stream, lake, or ocean). - •Make sure battery covers are secure. - •Replace joystick boot if it becomes torn or cracked. - Make sure all electrical connections are secure. - •Dry the chair as soon as you can if it gets wet, or if you use water to clean it. - 2.
-Proceed slowly and use extra care if you must operate your chair on a wet or slick surface. - •Do so only if you are sure it is safe. - •Stop if one or both main wheels lose traction.
-If this occurs, you may lose control of your chair or fall. - •Never operate your chair on a slope or ramp if there is snow, ice, water or oil film present. - •When in doubt, have someone help you.
+To avoid a chair failure: - Minimize exposure of your chair to a rain storm or very wet conditions. - Never take your chair into a shower, tub, pool or sauna. - Do not use your chair in fresh or salt water (such as at the edge of a stream, lake, or ocean). - Make sure battery cover is secure. - · Replace joystick boot if it becomes torn or cracked. - Make sure all electrical connections are secure. - Dry the chair as soon as you can if it gets wet, or if you use water to clean it. - Proceed slowly and use extra care if you must operate your chair on a wet or slick surface. - · Do so only if you are sure it is safe. - Stop if one or both main wheels lose traction.
+If this occurs, you may lose control of your chair or fall. - Never operate your chair on a slope or ramp if there is snow, ice, water or oil film present. - When in doubt, have someone help you. - 3.
+When not in use, keep your chair in a clean, dry place.